Wellbeing Coaching

 Thanks to modern technology, hearing loss is no longer the barrier it used to be.
 I wear hearing aids which stream sound from my PC and phone, allowing me to chat with clients online.
 I have a microphone for meetings and noisy environments.

-I had left my administrative career behind and was working as a Life Coach when I first came across mindfulness.
+I had left my administrative career behind and was working as a Wellbeing Coach when I first came across mindfulness.
 I saw a book (Finding Peace in a Frantic World) in my ENT consultant’s office.
 I bought a copy and started to practice mindfulness regularly.
 It helped me so much that I wanted to share the benefits with others.

 I’ve since studied Mindfulness Based Cognitive Therapy with the Oxford Mindfulness Centre and teach three of their courses; Introduction to Mindfulness, Mindfulness: Finding Peace and MBCT for Life.